jasonkim7288/rails_tutor_booking/README.md

 [Go back](#table-of-contents)<br /><br /><br />

 # Database schema design
-Almost every table matches the ERD except for active_storage_attachments, active_storage_blobs, and pg_search_documents.<br />
+Almost every table matches the ERD except active_storage_attachments, active_storage_blobs, and pg_search_documents which are automatically made by rails installation.<br />
 active_storage_attachments and active_storage_blobs is represented by single column "picture" in profiles table.
-Actually active_storage_attachments table has the information of the table which needs a file attached as a column and the information of actual file description. active_storage_blobs table has the actual file description such as file name, content_type, size, checksume, etc.<br />
+Actually active_storage_attachments table has the link of the table which needs a file attached as a column and the link of active_storage_blobs table. active_storage_blobs table has the actual file description such as file name, content_type, size, checksume, etc.<br />
 pg_search_documents table holds data which are used for searching keywords.
 Whenever a profiles, tutor_sessions, or comments record is created, predefined column's text part, such as body column in comments table and title, description, place, category, and address in tutor_sessions table, will be piled up into pg_search_documents table so that pg_search_documents can be used for searching keywords.

 ```ruby